 GRIFFIN: When Sally Gurley learned that a fellow rug weaver was suffering dizzy spells and muscle spasms, she was convinced it stemmed from working with synthetic dyes, which she knew contained harsh chemicals.
 Gurley, who dyed wool for her own rugs, decided to switch to natural dyes.
 She thought it would be easy to make them.

 S. GURLEY: I thought you went out and found this wonderful book like a great cookbook of recipes of natural dyes.
 Well, when I started looking through the books for natural dyes, they use copper, tin, chrome, sulfuric acid, nitric acid, iron.
 They use them like salt and pepper.
 So I threw away the books and started just with raw materials.

 GRIFFIN: What began as tinkering turned into Allegro Natural Dyes, the first company to offer a non-toxic process for commercial dyeing.
 Gurley runs Allegro with her husband Kent.

-K. GURLEY: This is a drum of cochineal.
-They're little, we get them in a dehydrated state.
-And if we take a couple of these, just 2 little bitty insects, and crush them up and put them in a cup of warm water, and you will rather immediately see them giving off their red color.
-And if you let that sit there and soak for 15, 20 minutes, it'll turn the color of cranberry juice.
+K. GURLEY: This is a drum of Cochineal they're little, we get them in a dehydrated state, and if we take a couple of these, just two little bitty insects and crush them up and put them in a cup of warm water, and you will, rather immediately, see them giving off their red color and if you let that sit there and soak for fifteen or twenty minutes it'll turn the color of cranberry juice.